-Coming from a family of immigrants, you’d think that I might have inherited some super gene that makes me adventurous, easily accepting of change and impenetrable to being shy.
+Coming from a family of immigrants, you’d think that I might have inherited some super gene that makes me adventurous, easily accepting of change, and impenetrable to shyness.
 Unfortunately, that gene must’ve skipped me.
 Accepting change hasn’t exactly been my strongest suit- regardless of how many times I’ve been forced into a new situation (#militarywifeproblems).
 It’s not easy to make friends as an adult.
 But through my adventures, I have learned that there are 10 things you should do when you move to a new city to make the assimilation process easier.
 Wanna hear them?
 Let’s go…

 Before I met my husband, I had been fortunate enough to have travelled somewhat frequently on an international level.
 In my twenties, I loved traveling and used my hard earned money to see different parts of the world.
 I looked forward to my vacations from work and was often sad to come back home at the end of each trip.

 Then something changed.
 After I married my husband, we moved about three hours away from my family.
 Three hours doesn’t seem like a big deal to me now, but it was big for me back then.
 I missed my family, the comfort, and familiarity associated with home.
 It wasn’t like my traveling days because there was no end to the trip and I wasn’t going back “home”.
 It didn’t feel like an adventure so much as it felt like isolation.